 Other than these security features, both these collaboration tools provide two-factor authentication and SAML SSO enabling features.

 Both, Microsoft Teams and Slack allow you to search easily through contacts, files, and messages.
 Whether it’s a PDF file, Google Doc, or some link shared via Google Drive, the search functionality of both these collaboration tools is quite simple and user-friendly.

 Microsoft Teams Vs Slack: Which Collaboration Tool is Better

 Slack vs Microsoft Teams, the two popular names in the online collaboration world is undoubtedly in competition with each other.

-Microsoft Teams integration with Office 365, higher storage space and its cost effectiveness are making it the preferred choice of customers.
-While Slack vouches for its strong app integrations, search capabilities and platform compatibility.
-As the competition gets intense, users are going to the be the winners for sure!
+Microsoft Teams integration with Office 365, higher storage space, and its cost-effectiveness are making it the preferred choice of customers.
+While Slack vouches for its strong app integrations, search capabilities, and platform compatibility.
+As the competition gets intense, users are going to be the winners for sure!
 They will get new features and premium functionalities at cost-effective prices.